The Railroad Commissary

 Beginning in the mid-1960's, Homer Laughlin was occasionally tapped to produce Winged Streamliner pattern china.
 Through the 1970's, and maybe 1980's, Homer Laughlin took a few of the orders.
 The Homer Laughlin china is distinct in that the logo is all brown, not green and red as found on all other Winged Streamliner china.

 No Gold Stripe Variant The reason for the variant that lacks a gold stripe has been lost.
 The obvious advantage to such piecs is that their appearance would not deteriorate rapidly in use, as was ever a problem with standard Winged Streamliner china.
 The late '50's were a time when passenger service was starting to generate substantial losses, so I presume that this variation was an experiment in cost reduction.
-What is apparent is that they were made in batches at various tiems over the years.
+What is apparent is that they were made in batches at various items over the years.
 The largest numbers seem to have been made by "Trenton" (really Sterling in disguise) in the very late 1950's into the early 1960's.
-The logo coloration seems different that their contemporay gold stripe pieces in that the train is brown (apparently an attempt at painted gold color) rather than reddish brown - more like the Homer Laughlin colors of many years later.
+The logo coloration seems different that their contemporary gold stripe pieces in that the train is brown (apparently an attempt at painted gold color) rather than reddish brown - more like the Homer Laughlin colors of many years later.

-It should be noted that this variation is different from worn gold strip pieces that someone has dilligently tried to scrub off the gold stripe (which leaves either a reddish purple stain where the gold once was, or glaze damage).
+It should be noted that this variation is different from worn gold strip pieces that someone has diligently tried to scrub off the gold stripe (which leaves either a reddish purple stain where the gold once was, or glaze damage).
 Standard Winged Streamliner china that has been so treated is simply damaged china, and has very little value.
-It should also be noted that, as most pieces of this variant were aquired from the Union Pacific itself, that these were not simply unfinished factory seconds or over-runs, but china that the UP actually used at some point.
+It should also be noted that, as most pieces of this variant were acquired from the Union Pacific itself, that these were not simply unfinished factory seconds or over-runs, but china that the UP actually used at some point.
 As standard Winged Streamliner and the no-gold-stripe variant were made at the same time, I must guess that the UP tried converting some trains to using the more economical variant, but abandoned the effort after several years.

 (Thanks to Karl Swartz for a factual revision)